artsy/README/events/lunch-and-learn.md

 - NYTimes Career Ladder by [Brian Hamman](https://twitter.com/hamman)
 - Swift & The Blockchain by [Tamar Nachmany](https://twitter.com/tamarshmallows)
 - CI & CD at Spotify by [Jason Palmer](https://twitter.com/palmerj3)
+- Using The Art Genome Project data in computational sociology by [Taylor Brown](http://www.taylorwhittenbrown.com)

+Here are some examples of internal presentations:

+- The Artsy WeChat launch
+- A retrospective on a recently launched feature written in React Native
+- An introduction to the Artsy sales team process
+- How we use [Hokusai](https://github.com/artsy/hokusai) to deploy software
+- How to use vim

 ---